City-of-Helsinki/kukkuu-admin/README.md

 #### Using the Helsinki-Profile Keycloak instead of Tunnistamo

-> It is planned that the Tunnistamo will be replaced with Helsinki-Profile Keycloak during the summer of 2024.
+> The Tunnistamo has been replaced with Helsinki-Profile Keycloak during the autumn of 2024.
+The Tunnistamo is still a great choice as an auth service if a local authorization service is needed in a local development.

 There is an [example of Keycloak environment variables](./.env.local.keycloak-example) that can be used, when a local Kukkuu Admin UI is wanted to be connected to the Helsinki-Profile Keycloak of a test environment.